tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/数据管理/清单_intl_en.md

 #### Error codes

-The following describes some frequent special errors that may occur when you make requests using this API.
+The following describes some common errors that may occur when making requests using this API.

 | Error Code | Description | Status Code |
 | --------------------- | -------------------------------------------- | -------------------- |